CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 We also refer to discussions on AALE/human-AAS context Legal Objects and Legal Functions in recent Live sessions, in particular 3rd Live session in Berlin, with Beth, Cem & Jim, Dazza, Bryan, Brenden, and Silke:

 ##### Interoperability aspect-
-Intuitively we should still move ahead in a totally independent fashion with regard to specific AALE B/L/T/ design, but bear in mind the issues of _interoperability_ and/or parallelism with the SALI LMSS features.
+Intuitively we should still _move ahead in a totally independent fashion with regard to specific AALE B/L/T/ design_, but might want to bear in mind aspects of _interoperability_ and/or parallelism with the SALI LMSS features.
 More on this below.

-Also, it could be that some of the most relevant (though merely SQL-based) features of SALI LMSS may be sort of extracted, and integrated with the AALE B/L/T/ design either as a plug-in or as one of the AALE components.
+Also, it could be that some of the most relevant (though "merely" SQL-based- sorry) features of SALI LMSS may be sort of extracted, and integrated within the AALE B/L/T/ design either as a plug-in or as one of the AALE components.

-In which case the extracted SALI LMSS relevant features become wrapped up within the AALE B/L/T/ construct.
+_In which case the extracted SALI LMSS relevant features become wrapped up within the AALE B/L/T/ construct._

 Intuitively it should matter whether we "like" or not integrating some of SALI LMSS upcoming APIs with the various AALE B/L/T/ construct-based Protocols.
 So we need to dig more these APIs vs Protocols aspects, definitely.